nicholasferguson/Display.Quaternion.Rotation/README.md

 ((a0b2) - (a1b3) + (a2b0) + (a3b1)j  # j's<br>
 ((a0b3) + (a1b2) - (a2b1) +  (a3b0))k  # k's<br>

-**Now we have an interface to generate our quaternion multiplication function for our python file:**
+**This give us an interface to generate our quaternion multiplication function for our python file:**

 We substitute pq[0] for a0 and r[0] for b0 etc...
-This will multiplication function will now return<br>
-a pure quaternion of [Scalar, X, Y ,Z]
+This multiplication function will now return a pure quaternion of [Scalar, X, Y ,Z] <br>